vinniegarcia/proposal/README.md

 ## Usage
 `Proposal(nodeback[, args])` - takes a `nodeback` and converts it into a `Promise`.

-If arguments are supplied, the `nodeback` is executed and a Promise is returned.
+If arguments are supplied, the `nodeback` is executed and a `Promise` is returned.
 Use it like any other Promise you've used before, with `.then()` and `.catch()`.

-If no arguments are supplied, `Propsal` will return a function that, when executed with its parameters, will then return a Promise.
+If no arguments are supplied, `Propsal` will return a function that, when executed with its parameters, will then return a `Promise`.
 This is useful if, for example, you want to execute that function multiple times to pass in different arguments.

 ## Examples